-How to Clean Floor Tiles Using Vinegar
+How to Clean Tile Grout Using Vinegar

-You’ll need to create a solution of white vinegar and warm water.
-After thoroughly cleaning up the area, mop the floor tiles with the solution and leave it to dry for a few minutes.
+Create a mixture of white vinegar and warm water – use ½ to 1 cup of vinegar in every gallon of water.
+After thoroughly cleaning up the area, mop the tiles with this solution and leave it to dry for a few minutes.
 Now use an old toothbrush to scrub off excess dirt, or dust.

-The grout keeping tiles together is the element that attracts dirt the most and snatches the beauty of the floor tiles over time.
-You might have heard of cleaning properties of bleach, but it is recommended not to be used in indoors as it is toxic and pollutes the air.
+Grout, the colored mixture holding tiles together, is an element that attracts dirt and snatches away the beauty of floor tiles over time.
+You might have heard of cleaning properties of bleach, but it is advised to not use it indoors, as it is toxic and pollutes the air.

 How to Remove Oil Stains from Tiles